webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-faq.md

 {{</details>}}

 {{<details "How many DataChannels can I have?">}}
 65536 channels as stream identifier has 16 bits.
-You can close and open a new one ar any time.
+You can close and open a new one at any time.
 {{</details>}}

 {{<details "Does WebRTC impose bandwidth limits?">}}